 [Translation:] '... it is above all the composition that occupies me this is where I have got to

 very delicate grey background / [sketch:] white couch / very delicate light blue

 [to left of sketch:] Jo in a very white linen dress, the same dress as the white girl earlier - the figure is the purest I have done - charming head.
 The body, legs, etc., can be seen perfectly through the dress

 [to right of sketch:] fair hair, yellowish white silk dress - what is known as foulard - some dark purple flowers on the ground next to the yellowish dress.'

 In November 1865 Whistler's mother Anna Matilda Whistler (1804-1881) wrote to him, 'I hope you may add to the Sofa as many beautiful touches as you did to the little white girl & that Houth [sic] may be so charmed he may add more of Whistlers to his own collection.'
 4 This suggests that Louis Huth (1821-1905) bought it before it was completed.

-1866: On 17 January, shortly before he left for Valparaiso, Whistler begged the model, Emelie Eyr Jones (b.
-1850), to 'sit again for a few days', possibly for this painting, as 'the picture is wanted at once.'
+1866: On 17 January, shortly before he left for Valparaiso, Whistler begged one of the models, the 16 year old Emelie 'Millie' Eyre Jones (1850-1920), to 'sit again for a few days', possibly for this painting, as 'the picture is wanted at once.'
 5

 'Mon frère raporte avec lui le petit tableau - je serai bien aise de le savoir dans le salon du Club ... j'aimerai bien avoir de vous un petit mot pour me dire si il vous plait - Vous verrez bien que j'ai encore quelques petites choses à faire pour entièrement l'achever - les mains ne sont qu'indiquées - je toucherai aussi plus tard aux fleurs -